 U.S. Tax Treatment.
 Pursuant to the terms of the Notes, TD and you agree, in the absence of a statutory or regulatory change or an administrative determination or judicial ruling to the contrary, to treat the Notes as prepaid derivative contracts with respect to the Reference Assets.
-If your Notes are so treated, any Contingent Interest Payments paid on the Notes (including any Contingent Interest Payments paid pursuant to an automatic call or with respect to the Maturity Date) would be treated as ordinary income includable in income by you in accordance with your regular method of accounting for U.S. federal income tax purposes.
-You are urged to consult your tax advisor concerning the significance, and the potential impact, of the above considerations.
+If your Notes are so treated, any Contingent Interest Payments paid on the Notes (including any Contingent Interest Payments paid with respect to a Call Payment Date or the Maturity Date) would be treated as ordinary income includable in income by you in accordance with your regular method of accounting for U.S. federal income tax purposes.
+Holders are urged to consult their tax advisor concerning the significance, and the potential impact, of the above considerations.